• Skip to primary navigation

 Versatility in Culinary Uses

-This distinct ingredient brings a variety of culinary uses to enhance the flavor and appearance of a range of dishes.
+This distinct ingredient brings a variety of culinary uses to improve the flavor and appearance of a range of dishes.

-Its piquant, creamy texture enables it to be a versatile ingredient in both domestic and commercial kitchens.
+Its piquant, creamy texture enables it to be a flexible ingredient in both domestic and commercial kitchens.

 Salsa con Queso and Queso Blanco are commonly used, but which ingredient is best-suited depends on the recipe requirements and personal preferences.